AdobeDocs/marketo.it-IT/help/marketo/product-docs/reporting/basic-reporting/editing-reports/reorder-report-columns.md

    ![](assets/image2014-9-16-10-3a50-3a34.png)

-1. Tutto qui!
+1. Tutto qui.
 Le colonne vengono ora visualizzate nel nuovo ordine.

    ![](assets/image2014-9-16-10-3a50-3a37.png)